bbk-pij-2012-22/customer-subscription-services/README.md

 ## Getting Started

-You can run/test this project in several ways:
+You can run/test this project in several ways.
+If you choose the recommended approach, please use linux/macOS as this is entirely untested on Windows systems:

 **Docker Compose (recommended)**: download the root level docker-compose.yaml file (https://github.com/bbk-pij-2012-22/customer-subscription-services/blob/master/docker-compose.yml), cd to the parent directory and simply run
 `docker compose up`